-- any taxes levied on the severance or production of the natural gas produced from the Producing Wells and any property taxes attributable to the natural gas production attributable to the Producing Wells; and - post-production costs, which will generally consist of costs incurred to gather, compress, transport, process, treat, dehydrate and market the natural gas produced.
-Any charge payable to ECA for such post-production costs on its Greene County Gathering System will be limited to \$0.52 per MMBtu of gas gathered until ECA has fulfilled its drilling obligation.
-Thereafter, ECA may increase this Post-Production Service Fee to the extent it is necessary to recover certain capital expenditures in ECA's Greene County Gathering System.
-Additionally, the Trust will be charged for the cost of fuel used in the compression process, including equivalent electricity charges in instances when electric compressors are used.
+- any taxes levied on the severance or production of the natural gas produced from the Producing Wells and any property taxes attributable to the natural gas production attributable to the Producing Wells; and - post-production costs, which generally consist of costs incurred to gather, compress, transport, process, treat, dehydrate and market the natural gas produced.
+Charges payable to ECA for such post-production costs on the Greene County Gathering System will be limited to \$0.52 per MMBtu of gas gathered until ECA fulfilled its drilling obligation, after which ECA may increase the Post-Production Service Fee to the extent it is necessary to recover certain capital expenditures in the Greene County Gathering System.
+Additionally, the Trust is charged for the cost of fuel used in the compression process, including equivalent electricity charges in instances when electric compressors are used.

-Proceeds payable to the Trust from the sale of natural gas production attributable to the Producing Wells in any calendar quarter will not be subject to any deductions for any expenses attributable to exploration, drilling, development, operating, maintenance or any other costs incident to the production of natural gas production attributable to the Producing Wells, including any costs to plug and abandon a Producing Well.
+Proceeds payable to the Trust from the sale of natural gas production attributable to the Producing Wells in any calendar quarter are not subject to any deductions for any expenses attributable to exploration, drilling, development, operating, maintenance or any other costs incident to the production of natural gas production attributable to the Producing Wells, including any costs to plug and abandon a Producing Well.